cruncha-cruncha/palindrome/README.md

 Decided a UML diagram would be helpful for the Messages and Palindromes structs, and their associates.
 Three different diagrams, all helpful I think.

 Now I'm finishing the README.
 Will go through several edits, clean up my verbiage, re-organize (while practicing a presentation).
 Will definitely keep tweaking it.
+And will go back and read the brief again to figure out what I missed.

 But back to my overall approach.
 Questions: how can I accomplish this task simply?
 What questions do I have?
 How long will that take?
 How can I accomplish this task better?